grypesc/tatoeba-mt-benchmark/README.md

 python rlst.py --help
 ```

-Feel free to add new models, suggestions and make PRs :smiling_face_with_three_hearts:.
+Feel free to add new models, suggestions, issues and make PRs :smiling_face_with_three_hearts:.